HongThatCong/yummyPaste/README.md

 - Add dialog so users can preview, edit hex content in clipboar
 - By default, each character in the string is hex char, no more parsing in decimal
-- Hex string can copied from another hex editors, IDA...
+- Hex string can copy/paste from another hex editors, IDA, shellcode, or right in x64dbg (binary copy)...